Jon Snow (character): Season 2

 Jon accompanies the Night's Watch on the Great Ranging beyond the Wall.
-When the Night's Watch seek shelter from the wildling Craster, an old man who marries his own daughters, Jon is horrified to discover that Craster sacrifices his sons to the White Walkers.
+When the Night's Watch seek shelter from the wildling Craster, an older man who marries his own daughters, Jon is horrified to discover that Craster sacrifices his sons to the White Walkers.
 Later, as part of a small scouting party led by legendary Night's Watch ranger Qhorin Halfhand, Jon is tasked with killing a wildling prisoner, a woman warrior Ygritte.
-He finds himself unable to do so and she escapes, only to capture him with her comrades.
+He finds himself unable to do so, and she escapes, only to be captured by her comrades.
 Qhorin, also taken prisoner, orders Jon to pretend to defect and join the wildlings in order to discover their plans.
 Qhorin stages a fight and secretly instructs Jon to kill him to gain the wildlings' trust.
 Jon does and is taken to meet former Night's Watch ranger Mance Rayder, the wildlings' King-Beyond-the Wall.

 Season 3

 Jon pledges his loyalty to Mance and travels with the wildlings, learning that they intend to scale the Wall and force their way south to escape the inevitable arrival of the White Walker army.
-Jon attempts to convince Mance not to attack the wall, falsely claiming Castle Black is home to over 1,000 Watchmen.
+Jon attempts to convince Mance not to attack the Wall, falsely claiming Castle Black is home to over 1,000 Watchmen.
 Ygritte seduces Jon and takes his virginity, and they eventually fall in love.
 After scaling the Wall, Jon refuses to kill an innocent man to prove his loyalty.
 He is attacked by the other wildlings but escapes to Castle Black, despite being wounded by a devastated Ygritte.

 Season 4

 Jon survives his wounds and is tried for his defection to the wildlings, but Maester Aemon is convinced of Jon's loyalty to the Watch and frees him.
 Jon leads an expedition to Craster's Keep, where some Night's Watchmen have mutinied and murdered Lord Commander Mormont.
 After defeating the mutineers, Jon is reunited with Ghost.
 Later, Tormund Giantsbane's wildlings attack Castle Black while Mance's army besieges the Wall.
-Acting-commander, Ser Alliser Thorne, is wounded forcing Jon to take command of the battle.
+Acting commander, Ser Alliser Thorne, is wounded, forcing Jon to take command of the battle.
 Jon fights and kills Styr, leader of the Thenns.
 The wildlings are successfully repelled, although Ygritte is shot with an arrow and dies in Jon's arms.
 Jon goes beyond the Wall to negotiate with Mance, but Stannis Baratheon's army arrives and routs the wildling camp, taking Mance prisoner.
 At Tormund's behest, Jon cremates Ygritte beyond the Wall.